-From such a possible point of view one may explain why Eichmann’s crimes are clearly not lessened by Arendt, as Michal Ben-Naftali noted well.
-It would be wrong to see the pointing to the banality of his crimes as intended to make them more conventional, or acceptable.
-The actions of “one of the greatest criminals of that period” remains for her unforgivable.
-Situated especially against the backdrop of her discussion of tradition, however, his unprecedented criminality is held as an intolerable injury to the sacred fabric that joins people together, and it is on this theological basis that his crimes are indefensible.
+From such a perspective, one may explain why Eichmann’s crimes are clearly not lessened by Arendt, as Michal Ben-Naftali noted.
+It would be wrong to claim that the reference to the banality of Eichmann’s crimes is intended to make them more conventional, or acceptable.
+The actions of “one of the greatest criminals of that period” remain unforgivable in Arendt’s view.
+Situated especially against the backdrop of her discussion of tradition, however, his unprecedented criminality is perceived as an intolerable injury to the sacred fabric that joins people together, and it is on this theological basis that his crimes are indefensible.

 The focus on evil, then, may present a unique example for a new secular order in which theology powers the mechanism of turning against theology.
-In particular, the denying of a transcendent, “demonic”, force is informed by immanent religious considerations, showing how the “new” distilling of lost “traditional concepts”, denotes their modern reconceptualization.
-Arguably, then, in Arendt’s postwar writings we may find another version of an “immanentization” that demonstrates transcendence’s “new modes of being” that was relevant, in different forms and a variety of articulations, to Freud, Benjamin and Adorno.
-Indeed throughout the twentieth century, a critical attitude – relating to the psychological mechanisms of jokes, the social significance of youth, education or tradition – is made of the concomitant termination and resuming of theology, demonstrating, perhaps, the range of venues in which modern-secular thinkers passionately endorsed the impossible.
+In particular, the denial of a transcendent, “demonic” force is informed by immanent religious considerations, showing how the “new” distilling of lost “traditional concepts” denotes their modern reconceptualization.
+Arguably, then, in Arendt’s postwar writings we may find another version of “immanentization” whereby “new modes of being” are attributed to transcendence, in a way that was relevant, in various forms and expressed differently, to Freud, Benjamin, and Adorno.
+Indeed, throughout the twentieth century, a critical attitude – relating to the psychological mechanisms of jokes, the social significance of youth, education, or tradition – was characterized by the concomitant termination and recovery of theology, demonstrating, perhaps, the range of loci in which modern secular thinkers have passionately endorsed the impossible.

 Bibliography